TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 you see the most important properties of the action controller:

 ``$actionMethodName``
     Name of the executed action.

 ``$argumentMappingResults``
     Results of the argument mapping.
 Is used especially in the errorAction.

 ``$defaultViewObjectName``
     Name of the default view, if no fluid-view or an action-specific view was found.

 ``$errorMethodName``
     Name of the action that is performed when generating the arguments of actions fail.
 Default is errorAction.
 In general, it is not sensible to change this.

 ``$request``
     Request object of type :class:`\\TYPO3\\CMS\\Extbase\\Mvc\\RequestInterface`.

 ``$response``
     Response object of type :class:`\\TYPO3\\CMS\\Extbase\\Mvc\\ResponseInterface`.

 ``$settings``
     Domain-specific extension settings from TypoScript (as array).

 ``$view``
     The view used of type :class:`\\TYPO3\\CMS\\Extbase\\Mvc\\View\\ViewInterface`.

 ``$viewObjectNamePattern``
     If no fluid template is found for the current action, Extbase attempts to find a PHP-View-Class for the action.
 The naming scheme of the PHP-View-Class can be changed here.
 By default names are used according to the scheme *@vendor\@extension\View\@controller\@action@format*.
 All string-parts marked with @
     are replaced by the corresponding values.
 If no view class with this name is found, @format is removed from the pattern and again tried to find a view class with that name.

+.. _class_hierarchy-most_important_api_methods_of_action_controller:

-Most important API methods of the action controller
+Most important API methods of action controller
 ---------------------------------------------------

 :code:`Action()`
     Defines an action.

 :code:`errorAction()`
     Standard error action.
 Needs to be adjusted only in very rare cases.
 The name of this method is defined by the property $errorMethodName.

 :code:`forward($actionName, $controllerName = NULL, $extensionName = NULL, array $arguments = NULL)`
     Issues an immediate internal forwarding of the request to another controller.

 :code:`initializeAction()`
     Initialization method for all actions.
 Can be used to e.g. register arguments.

 :code:`initialize[actionName]Action()`
     Action-specific initialization, which is called only before the specific action.
     Can be used to e.g. register arguments.

 :code:`initializeView(\TYPO3\CMS\Extbase\Mvc\View\ViewInterface $ view)`
     Initialization method to configure and initialize the passed view.

 :code:`redirect($actionName, $controllerName = NULL, $extensionName = NULL, array $arguments = NULL, $pageUid = NULL, $delay = 0, $statusCode = 303)`
     External HTTP redirect to another controller (immediately)

 :code:`redirectToURI($uri, $delay = 0, $statusCode = 303)`
     Redirect to full URI (immediately)

 :code:`resolveView()`
     By overriding this method you can build and configure a completely individual view object.
 This method should return a complete view object.
 In general, however, it is sufficient to overwrite resolveViewObjectName().

 :code:`resolveViewObjectName()`
     Resolves the name of the view object, if no suitable fluid template could be found.

 :code:`throwStatus($statusCode, $statusMessage = NULL, $content = NULL)`
     The specified HTTP status code is sent immediately.

+.. _class_hierarchy-actions:

 Actions
 -------